 Today I came home from work and for some reason I had a desire to make some beer & cheese soup.
 I've only actually had it once or twice before, but I always remember it being tasty.
 I also enjoy the fact that it has beer in it.
 After a quick recipe search in google, I discovered that I already had most of the ingredients!
 Hooray!
-I used a variation of this recipe.
-Some ingredients I didn't have, so I substituted others.
-Also, I'm not a big fan of measuring, so I kind of eyeballed some stuff.
+I used a variation of

 The first thing to do was to saute some onions and celery.
 I'm not 100% sure on what saute means.
 I think it means to fry up whatever it is you are sauteing in oil or margerine or whatever, so that's what I did.